Hmxa715/DPL-Growth-Plan-Month-4/README.md

 - Swagger documentation using `swagger-jsdoc` and `swagger-ui-express`
 - SQLite as the database (persistent file-based storage)
 - Modular and scalable project structure
-- Simple Deno script to list books
+- Simple Deno script to show text from an example.txt file

 ---